 That’s where light-directed picking systems come into play.
-These systems utilize lights and/or alphanumeric display modules (sometimes sporting multiple colors) to direct the picker to an item’s location.
+These systems utilize lights and/or alphanumeric display modules (sometimes sporting multiple colors) to direct the picker to an item’s exact location - removing the manual decision making from the order picking process.
 The worker then spends no time making a decision; instead they simply follow the light as directed, pick the item and move on.

-Pick to light technology can be integrated into virtually every kind of storage and picking system, both static and dynamic.
+Pick to light technology can be integrated into virtually every kind of storage and picking system - from static shelving and pallet rack to automated storage and retrieval system (AS/RS) such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules and Horizontal Carousels.
 They’ve been documented to deliver at least a 50% increase in pick rate productivity, and accuracy rates of 99% or more.
 Operators often report picking by light is like playing a video game—and much more fun than picking by paper—an added bonus!

-Used with horizontal and vertical carousels, VLMs, static pick faces, shelving, or on mobile picking carts and cubby-hole based putwalls, these pick to light modules direct an operator to pick items from (or put items to) a specific location.
+Used with Horizontal Carousel Modules, Vertical Carousel Modules, Vertical Lift Modules, static pick faces, shelving, mobile picking carts and cubby-hole putwalls, these pick to light modules direct an operator to pick items from (or put items to) a specific location.

 Pick to light units illuminate (and often blink) to indicate where the pick is stored, and often display the number of items required to pick; after the required action is complete, the operator presses a confirmation button on the module to confirm the pick (they can also indicate replenishment quantities and destinations).
 The same type of lights are known as put-to-light or batch lights when used for batch picking to totes or carts, and for picked item sortation and order consolidation at stationary workstations.

 3. Light Pointer